Fact-checked

 • Pasta

-• Milk and products from it
+• Milk and milk products

 Bromine, like other microelements, must be present in the diet.
-Therefore, it is necessary to include it in the menu either as products, or as vitamin-mineral complexes.
+Therefore, it is necessary to include it in the menu either as products or as vitamin-mineral complexes.